sujith3g/sujith3g.github.io/_posts/2015-06-05-How-to-check-which-directory-is-taking-more-space.md

 ---

 Yesterday when I logged in to my server, I noticed that about 90% of the disk space used.
 Normally I use ssh to access my server from home.
 So I wanted a tool/method to find the directory which is using more disk space, that too from terminal.
-After some googling I found the following command which will list the top largest directories
+After some browsing, I found the following command which will list the top largest directories:

 To list top 10 largest directories in the current directory